Robot tutor Musio makes its retail debut in Japan

 Now that Musio is out in stores, AKA Study also plans to make its proprietary AI engines accessible to other developers who find systems like Apple’s Siri or Amazon’s Alexa lacking a certain personable quality.

 So far, AKA Study has raised $10.7 million in seed and Series A funding.
 Formation 8 led its Series A round, and SV Angel founder David Lee was the company’s earliest angel investor.
-Additional firms backing AKA and the Musio brand include: Japanese education conglomerate Gakken, LG UPlus, the private equity fund DS in Korea and the cofounders of the gaming company Nexon.Featured Image: AKA Study
+Additional firms backing AKA and the Musio brand include Japanese education conglomerate Gakken, LG UPlus, the private equity fund DS in Korea and the co-founders of the gaming company Nexon.Featured Image: AKA Study

 0